 All evictions and foreclosures on HUD-backed properties have been suspended until the end of April.
 The moratorium on evictions and foreclosures for homeowners has been extended through the end of 2020.
 The CDC and federal eviction moratoriums have been extended to January 31, 2021.

 Beginning March 27, there’s also a federal eviction moratorium for 120 days on the filing of any new evictions against tenants in any type of federally-related subsidized housing, including LIHTC and Housing Choice Voucher Programs (including “Section 8 housing”).

-The Internal Revenue Services (IRS) has extended the deadline to file federal taxes to July 15, 2020.
+The Internal Revenue Services (IRS) extended the deadline to file federal taxes to July 15, 2020.
 If you don’t owe money, these can be filed by October 15.
 Additional information about Coronavirus tax relief can be found here.